daggerok/mapr/README.md

     $ cat out1/part-r-00000 # check result

 get more information about MapR here: https://www.mapr.com/

+**remote debug**

+1. copy target jar with data on maprdemo host and connect there via ssh
+2. prepare remote debug configuration on you ide. for example, idea connects to the application started with arguments:

+        -Xdebug -Xnoagent -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005

+3. as fast as you can click run remote debug in your IDE right after you run java command with neede debug arguments on remote host:

+        $ java -Xdebug -Xnoagent -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005 -jar mr1.jar in1 out1

 **note1**: you must configure needed mode in build.gradle for running tasks